We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. Overcome Rising Housing Costs

-In April 2020, $246,334 was the forecasted price for the average home in the United States.
-Obviously, the cost varies widely depending upon location and demand in your area — but the truth remains that homeownership can be a stretch for many households.
+In June 2023, $410,200 was the forecasted price for the average home in the United States.
+The cost varies widely depending upon location and demand in your area — but the truth remains that homeownership can be a stretch for many households.

-Pooling resources with the in-laws is a smart way to afford the home you want while still giving everyone their own space.
+Pooling resources with the in-laws is an intelligent way to afford the home you want while giving everyone space.
 Elderly family members with income limitations and young families can reside together instead of fending for themselves in the real estate market.

 2. Help an Aging Parent or Family Member

-As people age, they may need help with daily chores, such as mowing the lawn.
-Perhaps they can live on their own but need someone to check in on them occasionally.
+People may need help with daily chores like lawn mowing as they age.
+They may live independently but need someone to check in on them occasionally.

-A granny flat offers the convenience of having family on location to provide support to elderly family members.
-This can also cut down on the cost of alternative solutions, like assisted living, which can often be challenging for families to financially support.
+A granny flat offers the convenience of a family on location to support elderly family members.
+This can also reduce the cost of alternative solutions, like assisted living, which can often be challenging for families to support financially.

 3. Add Rental Revenue

 This is where the concept of an in-law suite intersects with discussion around ADUs more generally.
 Your mother-in-law suite doesn’t necessarily have to house your family.
-You can also rent the space out to a local tenant, providing additional housing on your lot while making up some of the costs of your mortgage.
+You can also rent the space to a local tenant, providing additional housing on your lot while making up some of your mortgage costs.

-Since the in-law suite likely has a different entrance, you can keep living areas completely separate.
+Since the in-law suite likely has a different entrance, you can separate living areas.
 Many people add a sturdy door between the main house and the add-on.
-You can then lock the door for added safety.
-Of course, as with any home rental, you will want to engage in a vetting process to make sure you and your tenants agree on the basic courtesies and laws of sharing a lot.
+You can then lock the door for added safety. as with any home rental, you will want to engage in a vetting process to ensure you and your tenants agree on the basic courtesies and laws of sharing a lot.

 4. Increase Your Property Value

 Another argument for this addition is that in-law suites are desirable.
-Around 33% of house hunters say they’ll pay up to $3,000 more for a home with a bonus apartment.
+The property value can rise by up to 30%, and adding an ADU can enhance the resale value by 50% or higher.
 You’ll gain the added value of the square footage plus extra money for having an independent space.

 5. Invite Clients to Your Home Office

-If you run a home-based business where you have clients see you, you might not want them in your actual home amidst your personal belongings.
+If you run a home-based business where clients see you, you might want them outside your home amidst your personal belongings.

-An in-law suite affords the opportunity to have customers visit you via a separate entrance and in a professional space.
-You can use this type of space for salon services, accounting, construction meetings and any number of other business purposes.
+An in-law suite allows customers to visit you via a separate entrance and in a professional space.
+You can use this type of space for salon services, accounting, construction meetings and other business purposes.

 How to Build a Mother-in-Law Suite

-Once you’ve decided to build a mother-in-law suite, you may be wondering where you should even get started with the process of building it.
-One of the first things you need to decide is what kind of mother-in-law suite you’re going to build.
-Once you do that, you can start laying out plans and searching for the right contractor for your project.
+Once you’ve decided to build a mother-in-law suite, you may wonder where to start building it.
+One of the first things you must choose is what kind of mother-in-law suite you will create.
+Once you do that, you can begin laying out plans and searching for the right contractor for your project.

 Can You Build a Mother-in-Law Suite in Your Backyard?

 The answer is yes, absolutely!
-Of course, deciding to put the structure in the backyard means that you’ll need to build it as an ADU.
-As long as building a structure separately is okay with you, you can get started on planning your ADU for your backyard.
+Of course, deciding to put the structure in the backyard means you’ll need to build it as an ADU.
+If making a structure separately is okay, you can start planning your backyard’s ADU.
 This can even be preferable, as it utilizes space you might not otherwise be using.

 Are Mother-in-Law Units Legal?

-If you’re wondering about the legality of mother-in-law units, everything depends on your specific situation, project and location.
-Every state and municipality will have different rules and guidelines, and it’s important to pay attention to the regulations and codes of your area.
-If you’re working with a contractor or builder, they’ll likely know where to guide you for all of the proper forms and clearances.
+Every state and municipality will have different rules and guidelines, and it’s essential to pay attention to the regulations and codes of your area.
+You can often find this information on your city or county’s website.
+If you’re working with a contractor or builder, they’ll likely know where to guide you for the proper forms and clearances.

 How Much Does It Cost to Build a Mother-in-Law Suite?